je-bobeep/storehub-backoffice-mcp/README.md

 - "Calculate profit margins for products with cost data"

 ### Sales Analytics
-- "Get sales analytics for the past week"
+- "Get sales analytics for the past week with promotion analysis"
-- "Show me revenue and transaction data for last month"
+- "Show me revenue and transaction data with payment method breakdown"
-- "Analyze sales performance by channel (online vs in-store)"
+- "Analyze sales performance by channel with delivery method insights"
+- "Get comprehensive analytics including returns and service charges"

+### Online Order Management
+- "Create an online transaction for Shopee with delivery to customer address"
+- "Process a Lazada order with pickup option"
+- "Create custom channel order for dine-in with table service"
+- "Cancel an online transaction due to inventory issues"
+- "Process TikTok Shop order with delivery and tracking information"

+### Customer Management
+- "Create a new customer with complete contact information"
+- "Update customer details including address and membership info"
+- "Get detailed customer information by ID including loyalty data"
+- "Search customers by first name, last name, email, or phone"
+- "Add customer tags for segmentation and marketing"

+### Transaction Management
+- "Create a new sales transaction with items and payment method"
+- "Process a return transaction with reason tracking"
+- "Cancel a transaction and record the cancellation details"
+- "Create transaction with customer association and employee tracking"

+### Advanced Product Search
+- "Find products in Electronics category with price between $100-$500"
+- "Show me only products with stock tracking enabled"
+- "Get products with cost data to analyze profit margins"
+- "Find parent products that have variants in the Clothing category"

 ### Customer Information
 - "Show me our customer database"